Bhutan the land of the Thunder Dragon´s capital, Thimphu is home to approximately 100,000 inhabitants including the

 The Thimphu Craft Market is several hundred meters long bazaars that offer handmade craft from all over the country; there are almost 100 shops here selling every handicraft you can image, If it´s not here, is it not in the country.
 The perfect place to buy souvenirs and gifts from Bhutan.

 Visit the farmers market.

 The farmers market is an explosion of colours and smells; this is where the locals come to buy the freshest local produce from all over the country, as well as a wide variety of vegetables, fruits, and other products imported from India.

 Hike the surrounding hills around Thimphu Valley.

-Since Thimphu is located in the middle of the valley, is there tons of hiking opportunities in the surrounding hills.
+Since Thimphu is located in the middle of the valley, are there tons of hiking opportunities in the surrounding hills.
 You can do short hikes up to viewpoints like the photo to get an overview of Bhutan´s capital, or you can do a 3 hours hike to one of the many Monasteries that´s located around the valley.